billkarsh/SpikeGLX/Markdown/FileViewer_Help.md

 SpikeGLX-NISIM.exe is provided so you can:

-* Run Imec acquitision when you don't have/need NI hardware.
+* Run Imec acquisition when you don't have/need NI hardware.
 * Run the File Viewer anywhere without NI hardware.

 --------